 Step 3: Select Your Main Bag

 Whatever trip you are planning, we recommend luggage that is versatile, lightweight and spacious enough to hold all your essentials.
-The most important things you should look at when selecting a luggage is to find a piece that is light weight, versatile and can fit lots of gear.
+The most important thing you should look at when selecting luggage is to find a piece that is lightweight, versatile and can fit lots of gear.
 If you will be walking through different types of terrain, or switching from airport floors to cobblestones, having a bag with the option to roll it or carry it like a backpack or duffel will be convenient.

 For more information about how to pick the right bag, read our buying guide for luggage, travel packs, carry-ons, and duffel bags.

 Step 4: Organize Your Stuff

 Keeping everything organized will be a big challenge when you have to deal with several kinds of activities requiring various gear to pack in your suitcase.
 When packing for any trip, especially one that requires you to pack lots of equipment in several layers, one of the best solutions would be to use packing organizers.
 When you arrange your suitcase with packing organizers, they will make it easy to move from one place to the next without requiring you to rearrange the entire bag whenever you reach a new destination.

 Using packing cubes, you can arrange clothing in compartments according to outfit type or activity type.
 Packing cubes are zippered bags that make it easy to keep your luggage nice and neat and provide quick access to things you need at other times during your trip.
 Pack-It™ Compression Sacs or Pack-It™ Specter Compression Cubes are some of the best selections to reduce the volume of your clothes by up to 80%.
 In addition, these cubes are handy for packing bulky items such as jackets and sweaters.